Buying a car after bankruptcy is easier than you think, even if your credit hasn’t fully recovered.

 c) Between $250-$300 more

-Directly after your bankruptcy, most lenders won’t even consider lending to you for something as big as an auto loan (although they’re more flexible on auto loans than they will be for mortgages).
-But just because lenders are wary of you, it doesn’t mean that you can’t get financing anywhere – you just have to look into options that are specifically tailored to people in your situation.
+Directly after your bankruptcy, most lenders won’t even consider lending to you for something as big as an auto loan (although they’re more flexible on auto loans than they would be for a mortgage).
+But just because lenders are wary of you, it doesn’t mean that you can’t get financing anywhere.
+You just have to look into options that are specifically tailored to people in your situation.

 Here are some of the places you’ll want to look first: